 As required by the rules of FINRA, total underwriting compensation will not exceed 10% of our gross offering proceeds.
 FINRA and many states limit our total organization and offering expenses, which includes underwriting compensation, reimbursement of bona fide due diligence expenses and issuer organization and offering expenses, to 15% of gross offering proceeds.
-Assuming we raise the maximum offering amount, we expect our total organization and offering expenses to be approximately 12% of the gross offering proceeds from our primary offering.
+Assuming we raise the maximum offering amount and that all shares sold are Class A shares, which have the highest load, we expect our total organization and offering expenses to be approximately 12% of the gross offering proceeds from our primary offering.